kriti-rai/kriti-rai.github.io/_posts/2018-06-15-wanderlist_-_my_sinatra_project.markdown

 ---
 layout: post
 title:      "WanderList - My Sinatra Project"
-date:       2018-06-15 04:22:43 +0000
+date:       2018-06-15 00:22:44 -0400
 permalink:  wanderlist_-_my_sinatra_project
 ---

-The idea behind my [second project](https://github.com/kriti-rai/wander-list) is to allow users to create boards where they can pin trips from the list that the app scrapes from [here](http://www.bbc.com/travel/destinations).
+The idea behind my [WanderList](https://github.com/kriti-rai/wander-list) is to allow users (wanderers) to create boards where they can pin trips from the list that the app scrapes from [here](http://www.bbc.com/travel/destinations).

 ![homepage](https://i.imgur.com/0V0bz9H.png?3)